kmcclendon56/Project-2/README.md

 ## Deployment Link
 https://expectedjourney.herokuapp.com/
 ## Future Improvements
+* Make deleting jouneys only for logged in user
 * Add functions for planning trips.
 * Add a list function for future trips.
 * Move the edit blog and delete blog buttons.